Sauteed Stuffed Pumpkin Blossoms (with video)

 Who Eats Flower Blossoms!

-Flowers Are Nature’s Perfect Art Work.
-Nothing more beautiful than a splash of color across our yard.
+Flowers are nature’s perfect artwork, there’s nothing more beautiful than a splash of color across our yard.

 Flowers, in many ways, are just veggies or the essence of a fruit before the fruit is developed.